wp-plugins/extend-upload/readme.txt

 == Upgrade Notice ==

+= 0.0.3 =
+Adding internationalization and the translation for pt_br

 = 0.0.2 =
 To add the possibility to change the Insert to Post button on the thickbox